indraai/indra.team/training/threefold-agent.md

 ## Moving Forward

 The #ThreefoldAgent framework challenges us to examine and elevate our roles in the creation and management of AI systems.
 As we forge ahead, let us strive to embody the qualities of the Sattvic agent in our endeavors, ensuring our actions and decisions contribute positively to the advancement of ethical AI and the betterment of society.

-Together, we have the opportunity to set a new standard for responsible and ethical AI development.
-I look forward to our continued collaboration and the positive changes we will bring to the world of AI.